Top snow depths guaranteed: The world’s snowiest ski resorts

 8. Ski resort Røldal – Norway

-In Europe, outside the Alps, Fjord Norway is particularly well known for its abundance of snow.
-In the far north, the ski area above the village of Røldal is very popular with winter sports enthusiasts, as an average of 11 m of new snow falls here every year.
-In view of this, the Norwegian Patent Office also officially calls the municipality the “snowiest place in Europe”.
-This title is, however, quite controversial in other places; after all, one or two other places in the Alps also claim the designation for themselves.
-One thing is certain, however: there is plenty of snow not only in Røldal.
+Outside the Alps, Fjord Norway is the place in Europe best known for its abundant snowfall.
+In the far north, the ski resort above the village of Røldal is very popular with winter sports enthusiasts, as it receives an average of 11 metres of fresh snow per year.
+The Norwegian Patent Office therefore officially designates the municipality as “Europe’s snowiest place”.
+Elsewhere, however, this title is rather controversial, as one or two places in the Alps also lay claim to it.
+One thing is certain, though: there is plenty of snow in Røldal.

 9. Ski resort Les Arcs/Peisey-Vallandry – France

-Ski resorts in the French Alps are traditionally considered the snowiest in Europe, and Les Arcs/Peisey-Vallandry is no exception.
-An average of 11 m of fresh snow in winter makes the slopes on the edge of the Vanoise National Park a real “snow hole”.
-And that is by no means meant in a negative way!
-After all, up to 200 kilometres of pistes await skiers and snowboarders there at an altitude of up to 3,226 metres.
+The ski resorts in the French Alps are traditionally regarded as the snowiest in the whole of Europe, and Les Arcs/Peisey-Vallandry is no exception.
+An average of 11 metres of fresh snow per winter makes the slopes on the edge of the Vanoise National Park a real “snow paradise”.
+And that’s by no means meant in a negative way!
+After all, almost 200 kilometres of slopes await skiers and snowboarders at altitudes of up to 3,226 metres.

 Les Arcs shines year after year with a high snow reliability and therefore the slopes of the skiing area remain accordingly with winter sports enthusiasts.